Daddy Cool (2009 Malayalam film)

 Daddy Cool is a 2009 Indian Malayalam-language action film starring Mammootty, Dhananjay, Richa Pallod, Daniel Balaji and Biju Menon in the lead roles.
 The film was the directorial debut of Aashiq Abu.
 The film commenced its shooting in December 2008.
 The locations were Cochin and Hong Kong.

-The movie was released on August 7 2009 worldwide got mixed reviews.
+The movie was released worldwide on August 7, 2009 and received mixed reviews.

 Plot

 The story line of the film is the escapades of a cricket crazy kid, all of eight years and his father, a cop.
 Antony Simon is a crime branch CI, but prefers to spend his time fooling around with his son Aadi.
 And being a Crime Branch police officer, his rather laid-back attitude is not appreciated by his peers and superiors.
 Annie his wife finds this irritating.

 The father-son duo becomes friends with the famous national cricketer Sreekanth when they save him from some street fight.
 Once while the father-son duo was out for shopping, Aadi saw a man with the gun and screams at his father.
 Simon turns back and shoots him, but he kills the wrong person.
 Antony now faces murder charges and is suspended from duty.

 Later that day, Aadhi is found missing.
 Antony being a cop, the entire police force in the district is in search.
 They find that Shakthi, the one who was killed by Simon was the younger brother of Shiva the leader of a gang who were trying to get Sreekanth into a match-fixing deal and from whom Antony saved Sreekanth once.
-They are trying to get revenge on Simon for killing Shakthi and that's why they abducted Aadi.
-The rest of the film is about how Simon fights Shiva and his gang and gets Aadhi back from them with brave ways.
+They are trying to get revenge on Simon for killing Shakthi and that is why they abducted Aadi.
+The rest of the film is about how Simon fights Shiva and his gang and gets Aadhi back from them with the help of Sreekanth and Roy Alex in the brave ways.